coinlab/bitcoin-docs/a-bitcoin-primer.md

 In the above respects, Bitcoin has very similar characteristics to governmental paper currency, like US dollar bills (i.e., cash).
 They can both be transacted nearly anonymously without an easily auditable paper trail.
-However, Bitcoin’s technological complexity may cause regulators to view it as a threat to the rule of law.
+However, Bitcoin's technological complexity may cause regulators to view it as a threat to the rule of law.
 The regulatory classification and legality of direct party-to-party business transactions are still uncertain.